dst4l/dst4l/_events/the-end.md

 eventtime: "17.00-00.00 "
 ---

-Enjoy your trip home.
-We will share the days outcome with you all as soon as possible.
+Thanks for coming and enjoy your trip home.
+We will share the outcome of the workshop with you as soon as possible.